pvvx/ATC_MiThermometer/README.md

 Version 1.7 or 2.0 is determined at first run by reading the HW line written in Flash.
 Display matrices or controllers are different for all versions, except B1.7 = B2.0.
+To eliminate the confusion created by Xiaomi with identical HW numbers, the internal number B1.1 is used for new B1.6 versions in the alternative firmware.

 #### Building the firmware